-The American Podiatric Medical Licensing Examinations are designed to measure the knowledge necessary to perform at the level of minimum competence as a newly licensed DPM.
-These examinations include three parts: Part I and II examinations assess whether a candidate possesses the knowledge required to practice as a minimally competent entry-level podiatric physician, while Part III assesses whether a candidate’s knowledge and clinical skills are adequate for safe practice.
+The American Podiatric Medical Licensing Examination is designed to measure the knowledge necessary to perform at the level of minimum competence as a newly licensed DPM.
+Beginning with the Class of 2015, the APMLE consists of four components: Part I, Part II written, Part II CSPE, and Part III.
+The Part I and Part II written exams are designed to assess whether a candidate possesses the knowledge required to practice as a minimally competent entry-level podiatric physician.
+Part III is a licensing exam designed to determine whether a candidate’s knowledge and clinical skills are adequate for safe, unsupervised practice.
 It should be noted that some states accept the United States Medical Licensing Examination (USMLE) for DPM licensure.

-The APMSA is the only national organization representing students enrolled at the nine colleges of podiatric medicine.
+The APMSA is the only national organization representing students enrolled at the eleven colleges of podiatric medicine.
 By virtue of enrollment in a college of podiatric medicine, all students are members of the APMSA.
-Each year, the APMSA puts together a "New Practitioner's Guide" and sends it to graduating seniors.
-It is an excellent resource for new practitioners.
-To access an electronic version of the Guide, click here.

-The Podiatric Health Section of the APHA provides an important bridge between podiatric medicine and public health, and this connection has benefited the public, individual podiatrists, and the profession in many ways.
+The Foot and Ankle Health Section of the APHA provides an important bridge between podiatric medicine and public health, and this connection has benefited the public, individual podiatrists, and the profession in many ways.

 The ASPE is an organization of podiatry executive directors dedicated to working on behalf of the medical and surgical specialists of the foot and ankle via education, advocacy, and governance.

 The ASPMA is an organization of Podiatric Medical Assistants whose purpose is to improve the profession of Podiatric Medical Assisting by providing educational opportunities for its members.
 The ASPMA is a related organization of the American Podiatric Medical Association (APMA).